Moving Oral Contraceptives Over-the-Counter:

 • Research must show that potential users can understand the labeling for the OTC pill.
 This is called a label comprehension study, and it typically takes 6-19 months.

 • Research must also show that potential users can use the OTC label to determine whether the product is appropriate for them.
-This is called a self-selection study and is usually done in conjunction with the label comprehension.
+This is called a self-selection study.

 • Research must demonstrate that women can use the product correctly in a simulated OTC environment.
 This is called an actual use study, and it typically takes 18-26 months.